-Our school provides support for pupils across the four areas of need as laid out in the SEND Code of Practice 2014.
+Our school provides support for pupils across the four areas of need as laid out in the Special Educational Needs and Disabilities (SEND) Code of Practice 2014.

 - Communication and interaction

 This information should be read alongside our Special Educational Needs and Disability policy, the Anti- Bullying policy and our expected equality duties shown in the school’s Single Equality and Disability Equality policies For more information about support for children and families in schools and across Leicester city, see the 'Local Offer' and ‘My Choice’ links below.

 Our school Special Educational Needs Co- ordinator (SENCo) is Mrs Langley.
 The SENCo has achieved the Masters Level National Award for SEN Coordination.
 Our SEND governor is Mr Minesh Chauhan.

 Staff training is planned for all staff to improve the teaching and learning of children including those with SEND.
 This includes whole school training on SEND and training courses for named staff, directly linked to the needs of specific children in their class.
 Training during the academic year 2017- 2018 included Autism Education Trust Level 2 and 3, Team Teach (positive behaviour support), supporting young children with Down’s Syndrome, Drawing and Talking and Play Interaction.
 We also work very closely with the Special Education and Disability Support Services, (SENDSS) Health and Social Care for advice, additional resources and assessment support.

 How do we identify a child with special educational needs?

 An initial concern may be raised by the teacher, by families, previous settings or schools, or by other agencies that come into contact with the child (for example, healthcare professionals).
 We also listen to what the children have to say about their own learning and wellbeing.